lambduli/original-glask/README.md

 - ## Type Analysis
   - Most of the inference / type analysis is implemented
+  - I still need to implement the inference for the top level stuff I think? - that should be my current priority
   - Write tests

 - # Notes on the implementation